JF1507: How To Break Into The Apartment Syndication Industry Part 2 of 2 | Syndication School with Theo Hicks

 Again, for this strategy, the timing really depends on where you’re at right now.
 If you have access to zero capital, then it’s gonna take you some time to build up that network and then find that syndicator, and then actually raise money for one of their deals, and then build that investor database up before you can partner with someone else and start your own business.
 But if you have access to a lot of capital right now, then you could likely start your own syndication business.
 All you need to do is find that partner, which finding a business partner will be the subject of future episodes.
 Again, for this one, it kind of depends on where you’re at.
 If you have access to capital now, you should be able to break into the industry pretty quickly.

 For example, you’re going to get experience reviewing deals.
-Whenever the syndicators have a new deal, they’ll typically send out an investment package that highlights that major points of the deal, as well as goes into detail on the financials the property description, the market… So you can read through all those, and that will give you a very basic understanding of the evaluation process, how to underwrite deals, how to evaluate markets, things like that.
+Whenever the syndicators have a new deal, they’ll typically send out an investment package that highlights the major points of the deal, as well as goes into detail on the financials, the property description, the market… So you can read through all those and that will give you a very basic understanding of the evaluation process, how to underwrite deals, how to evaluate markets, things like that.

 Now, the timing for this strategy could be today.
 You could invest in a deal right now if you had the money and are on a syndicator’s list, or it could take a few years to become liquid enough to invest in a deal and to find the right syndicator and to find the right deal.